 The Neuromorphic Computing Platform targets researchers in multiple fields, including computational neuroscience and machine learning.
 Platform users are able to study network implementations of their choice including simplified versions of brain models developed on the HBP Brain Simulation Platform or generic circuit models based on theoretical work.
 The platform also offers industry researchers and technology developers the possibility to experiment with and test applications based on state-of-the-art neuromorphic devices and systems.
 Compared to traditional HPC resources, the Neuromorphic systems potentially offer higher speed (real-time or accelerated) and lower energy consumption.
 The accelerated systems are particularly suited for investigations of plasticity and learning, enabling simulation of hours or days of biological time in only a few seconds or minutes.

-Users do not need to be members of the Human Brain Project.
-To request an account and then access the systems via the internet, please continue here.
+To request an account and then access the systems via the internet (free of charge for test usage) on the EBRAINS Research Infrastructure, please continue here.